 University of Aberdeen

 Ilona's research focuses mainly on the regulation and reform of the law relating to sexual offences and domestic abuse.
-She is particularly interested in these issues from an evidential standpoint and several of her publications relate to the Scottish corroboration rule and sexual offences.
-Ilona recently re-wrote the case of Smith v Lees as part of the Scottish Feminist Judgments Project (http://www.sfjp.law.ed.ac.uk) and is currently involved in research examining the relationship parameters of the Scottish offence of domestic abuse and the offence of coercive and controlling behaviour in England and Wales.
-Ilona is Associate Director of the Law School's Centre for Scots Law (https://www.abdn.ac.uk/law/research/centre-for-scots-law-685.php).
+She is particularly interested in these issues from an evidential standpoint and several of her publications relate to the Scottish corroboration rule, sexual offences and domestic abuse.
+Ilona recently re-wrote the case of Smith v Lees as part of the Scottish Feminist Judgments Project and is currently undertaking a comprehensive analysis, partially funded by the Carnegie Trust, of recent developments in the interpretation of the corroboration rule.
+Her most recent work explores the application of the Moorov doctrine in the context of proving the new Scottish offence of domestic abuse.

 Ilona would be open to requests to supervise students with an interest in any aspect of criminal law & justice; the law of evidence; family law and gender & the law (including feminist approaches to law).

-Ilona currently teaches on the following courses at the School of Law:
+Ilona teaches on the following courses at the School of Law:

 - Evidence (Ordinary)

 - Criminal Law (LLM)

 Ilona co-ordinates Family Law Ordinary, Gender, Law & Society (Hons) and Criminal Evidence and Proof (LLM).